cstieg/Item-Catalog/README.md

     * `cd` to the folder where this repository is located.
     * Install the Python packages necessary for this project by typing `python -m pip install -t lib -r requirements.txt` at the prompt.
+    * Set up Datastore emulator with the command `gcloud beta emulators datastore start`.
     * Authenticate to Google Cloud SDK by typing `gcloud auth application-default login` and authorizing use of your Google account.
+    * Authorize Google OAuth2 in the API Manager (Credentials).
+Enter `http://localhost:8080` in the Authorized JavaScript origins and `http://localhost:8080/gconnect` in the redirect URIs.
+Download the JSON credentials file and save it as client_secrets.json in the root directory.
     * Type `python dev_appserver.py app.yaml` and hit Enter.
         * Note: it may be necessary to include the full path of dev_appserver if it is not included in the Python path.
 For example: